University of Sydney

 Use a university guide when local policy language matters.
 Use a general service page when you still need category-level orientation.
 Use a process guide when your main weakness is evidence, chronology, or drafting structure.

-This preserved live-intent page remains the strongest current university-specific asset for late discontinuation under special circumstances, connecting chronology, evidence, and local decision criteria.
+This University of Sydney page remains the strongest current university-specific guide for late discontinuation under special circumstances, connecting chronology, evidence, and local decision criteria.

 If the form, refusal, or policy wording is clearly tied to one university, start with that institution's hub or guide first.
 That usually helps you understand what the local decision-maker is actually testing.